ColumPaget/getlock/README.md

 -?       this help
 ```

-The flags -d -s -k and -K are positional, lockfiles given before them on the command line will not be affected, those after will be.
+The flags -d -s -i -k and -K are positional, lockfiles given before them on the command line will not be affected, those after will be.

 -k and -K only work if the lock file owner has written their pid into the lockfile.
-Writing the pid is the default behavior, but -s prevents it, and getlock will also refuse to write into files bigger than 20 bytes, as they are too big to only contain a Process ID
+Writing the pid is the default behavior, but -s prevents it.
+Similarly -i uses a date written to the lock file, and so will also not work with -s. getlock will also refuse to write into files bigger than 25 bytes, as they are too big to only contain a Process ID and timestamp.

 RUN INTERVAL
 ============

 The `-i` option prevents a command from running until a timeout has expired.
 It uses the date stored in the lock file, along with the interval specified on the command-line.
 The command will only run when the time goes past this combined value.
 However, the run command MUST RETURN AN EXIT STATUS OF 0.
-For any other exit status it is assumed the command failed, and the wait interval is cancelled by deleting any lockfiles that the -d option was specified for.
+For any other exit status it is assumed the command failed, and the wait interval is cancelled by deleting any lockfiles that the -i option was specified before.
+In this manner `-i` is positional like `-d`, and specifies lockfiles to be deleted if the run command fails.

 The `-i` option accepts a suffix of 'm' for minutes, 'h' for hours or 'd' for days.
 Without a suffix, it assumes the value is seconds.